anguswilliams91/anguswilliams91.github.io/_posts/2019-09-07-gradient-adjusted-pace.md

 ![image-title-here]({{site.url}}/assets/images/strava_post/fitness_trend.png){:class="img-responsive"}

-The grey band is the 68% credible intervals, and the black dots mark when a run took place.
+The grey band is the 68% credible interval, and the black dots mark when a run took place.
 The results look broadly as I would expect them to.
 I know I was pretty fit last summer, but then had an injury which bothered me until early January.
 I then started training again for a couple of half-marathons in May / June.